REST API Introduction

 401“You need to give us your phone number”UnauthorizedAuthentication failed

-404“That pizza doesn’t exist”Not FoundResource doesn’t exist
+404“That langos doesn’t exist”Not FoundResource doesn’t exist

 500“Our oven is broken”Server ErrorAPI/device internal error